fubarhouse/ansible-role-python/README.md

 ## Requirements

-This module makes full use of Ansible-based modules and does not have any dependencies.
+This module makes full use of Ansible-based modules and does not have any requirements.

 ## Role Variables